The cotangent bundle of K3 surfaces of degree two: Birational geometry of the projectivised cotangent bundle

-With the description of the geometry of $E_S$ and $D$ in mind, we obtain strong obstructions to the effectivity of a class in $\PP(\Omega_S)$:
+With the description of the geometry of $E_S$ and $D$ in mind, we obtain strong obstructions to the effectivity of a class in $\PP(\Omega_S)$.

-\begin{proof}[Proof of Theorem \ref{theorem-estimate-ray}] Let $Z_S \subset \PP(\Omega_S)$ be a prime divisor and let $Z\subset Y$ be its strict transform.
+\begin{proof}[Proof of Theorem~\ref{theorem-estimate-ray}] Let $Z_S \subset \PP(\Omega_S)$ be a prime divisor, and let $Z\subset Y$ be its strict transform.
 The statement is clear for $Z=D$ and $Z=E_P$, so we assume that $Z$ is distinct from these two surfaces.
-Note that we can assume that the class of $Z$ is not a linear combination $Z = x D+ y E_P$: computing the intersections with $l_D$ and $l_P$ (see Lemma \ref{lemma-intersectionsY-4}) we obtain that $x \geq 0$ and $y \geq 0$.
+Note that we can assume that the class of $Z$ is not a linear combination $Z = x D+ y E_P$: computing the intersections with $l_D$ and $l_P$ (see Lemma~\ref{lemma-intersectionsY-4}), we obtain that $x \geq 0$ and $y \geq 0$.
 Thus we have $\lambda \geq 1.8$.
 Thus, up to a multiple, we can denote by $\eta:=E_S+ x D+ y E_P$ the cohomology class of $Z$ in $Y$.
-Since $E_S$ is $\mu_S$-exceptional, the prime divisor $Z\neq E_S$ and its restriction to $E_S$ is effective.
-By Corollary \ref{corollarypseffES} this tells that $Z|_{E_S}$ is also nef, and in particular $\eta^2 \cdot E_S\geq 0$.
-Using Lemma \ref{lemma-intersectionsY-2} and Lemma \ref{lemma-intersectionsY-3} one can easily see that this implies that
+Since $E_S$ is $\mu_S$-exceptional, the prime divisor $Z$ is not equal to $E_S$, and its restriction to $E_S$ is effective.
+By Corollary~\ref{corollarypseffES}, this tells that $Z|_{E_S}$ is also nef, and in particular $\eta^2 \cdot E_S\geq 0$.
+Using Lemmas~\ref{lemma-intersectionsY-2} and~\ref{lemma-intersectionsY-3} one can easily see that this implies that

 We claim that $\alpha=\nu^* E_S +0.5 \Cnode$ is nef.